Natural Period Cramp Relief from Your Friends at Dr. Susan Fox’s Center for Women

 It’s best to use a heating pad in the mornings before heading into work.
 Using the heating pad for 15 minutes before your shift will soothe cramps naturally.
 For those who don’t have time before working, using a stick-on heating pad can be just as beneficial.
 This way, you can go about your day while wearing the pad under your clothes.
 By using a stick-on heating pad, you can continue your daily activities without worrying about menstrual pain.

 Try massaging with essential oils.

 Massages with essential oils not only feel great on the skin but can help reduce menstrual pain.
 Try massaging your pelvic area with oils for about 20 minutes.
-Study show that these massages can truly help relieve menstrual pain immediately.
-By pressing specific points while massaging, this releases hormones that soothe the pain.
+Studies show that these massages can truly help relieve menstrual pain immediately.
+Pressing specific points while massaging releases hormones that soothe the pain.
 Massage therapy can be done on the pelvic area, on the abdomen, and on the back to help relieve pain.

 Try Avoiding certain foods.